The Lying Detective: Plot

-Sherlock tries to goad Smith into a confession just as Faith arrives, having been texted by Sherlock from Smith's phone.
+As Sherlock tries to goad Smith into a confession, Faith arrives, having been texted by Sherlock from Smith's phone.
 Upon seeing her, Sherlock realises that she was not the woman who had come to his flat.
-Frustrated and suffering from withdrawal, Sherlock attacks Smith with a scalpel, but is stopped by John.
-John attacks Sherlock out of anger, and blames him for Mary's death.
+Frustrated and suffering from withdrawal, Sherlock attacks Smith with a scalpel, but is stopped by John, who attacks Sherlock in anger, blaming him for Mary's death.

 Sherlock is admitted into Smith's hospital, where John pays him a last visit.
-Sherlock is then visited by Smith, who enters the room through a secret door.
-Sherlock asks Smith to kill him, and Smith complies after confessing to his murders.
-Unknown to him, the events were part of Sherlock's elaborate plot to expose Smith and fulfill Mary's last wish for Sherlock to "save John" by "going to Hell".
+After John leaves, Smith enters Sherlock's room through a secret door.
+Sherlock asks Smith to kill him and directs him to change the dosage on his intravenous machine.
+Sherlock induces Smith to confess to his murders, and Smith begins to suffocate him.
+But Watson burst into the room, having been alerted by Mary's video, asking him to "save John Watson" by "going to Hell".

-After seeing Mary's video for himself, John rushes to the hospital and arrives in time to pull Smith off Sherlock.
-Believing that he would be able to get away without proof of his confession, Smith is surprised when Sherlock reveals a recording device hidden in John's walking stick which John had left behind earlier.
+Unknown to Smith, the events were part of Sherlock's elaborate plot to expose Smith and fulfill Mary's last request.
+John pulls Smith off Sherlock.
+Smith claims he was trying to help Sherlock, but Sherlock reveals a recording device hidden in John's walking stick, which he had left behind earlier, that recorded Smith's boasting confession.
+While the recording might not be admissible evidence, Smith soon finds he enjoys confessing to Lestrade.

 John reconciles with Sherlock, telling him that he no longer blames him for Mary's death.
-He also confesses to Sherlock that he had cheated on her by texting with another woman.
-Sherlock comforts him as he weeps, and John's hallucinations of Mary finally disappear.

-After resuming taking cases, Sherlock discovers the note "Faith" had left him, proving the woman was real.
+He also confesses to Sherlock – and to his hallucination of Mary – that he had cheated on her by texting with another woman.
+Sherlock comforts him as he weeps, and Mary finally disappears.
+After resuming taking cases, Sherlock discovers the note "Faith" had left behind, proving the woman was real and not a drug-induced hallucination.
 Upon inspecting the note under a black light Sherlock finds the message "Miss me?".
-During John's next session, his therapist reveals she was the one who had pretended to be both Faith and the woman with whom John had been texting.
+During John's next session, his therapist reveals she was both the woman with whom he had been texting and the one who pretended to be Faith.
 Holding John at gunpoint, she reveals herself to be Eurus, Sherlock and Mycroft's secret sibling.
 As John attempts to leave, Eurus pulls the trigger.

 Production

 The episode was based loosely on the Doyle short story "The Adventure of the Dying Detective".
-The villain, Culverton Smith, was loosely based on disgraced British entertainer and charity fundraiser Jimmy Savile, who was a BBC icon.
+The villain, Culverton Smith, was loosely based on disgraced British entertainer and charity fundraiser Jimmy Savile, who was exposed as a prolific predatory sex offender in 2012.
 Sam Wolfson of The Guardian noted that the Savile-esque character must have caused consternation behind the scenes at the BBC.
 Wolfson gave "a respectful nod to the BBC," writing, "There must have been some unease in the corporation about having an episode in their flagship drama series in which a beloved public figure... uses his position of power and fame to commit monstrous crimes."